Observers

 Albuquerque City Council

-Albuquerque Public School (APS) Board
+Albuquerque Public Schools Board of Education

 Sandoval County Commission